Central Limit Theorems for Transition Probabilities of Controlled Markov Chains

 We impose the following boundedness condition on the cumulative decay of $\bar \eta$-mixing coefficients of the paired process $\{ (X_i, a_i)\}$. \begin{assumption} There exists a constant $C_\Delta>1$ independent of $n$ such that,

-\end{assumption} This assumption controls the cumulative temporal dependence of the paired process and, in particular, helps bound the deviation of $N_s \pow l$ from its expectation $\mathbb{E}\left[N_s \pow l\right]$, a key step in establishing CLT.
+\end{assumption} This assumption controls the cumulative temporal dependence of the paired process and, in particular, it helps bound the deviation of $N_s \pow l$ from its expectation $\mathbb{E}\left[N_s \pow l\right]$, a key step in establishing CLT.

-However, verifying this condition directly is typically difficult: it requires bounding joint dependencies between all states and actions over the entire trajectory, which may be analytically intractable.
+However, verifying this condition directly is typically difficult; it requires bounding joint dependencies between all states and actions over the entire trajectory, which may be analytically intractable.

 To make the condition more interpretable and easier to verify, we next show how it can be reduced to separate assumptions on the mixing of the state process and the action process.
-This decomposition isolates two distinct sources of dependence—the stochastic transitions of the environment and the potentially history-dependent behavior of the logging policy—allowing each to be analyzed independently.
+This decomposition isolates two distinct sources of dependence, allowing each to be analyzed independently.

-\paragraph{Reduction of Mixing Coefficients.} Following \cite{banerjee2025off}, we decompose the $\bar \eta$-mixing coefficients of the paired process $\{(X_i,a_i)\}$ into mixing coefficients over states and actions to simplify the analysis.
-This is preferable because the mixing coefficients of an individual process can be analyzed directly and the user can choose the logging policy such that the actions are well-behaved.